 - Increase your cash flow, interest-free as long as you pay in full each cycle.

-Aside from introductory benefits that would make any small business owner take notice – 50,000 Membership Rewards® points if you spend $5,000 in qualifying purchases in the first three months – this card targets you as tech professionals directly.
+To start, new cardholders can earn 70,000 bonus Membership Rewards® points after spending $10,000 in the first three months.
+Aside from benefits that would make any small business owner take notice – 25 percent of your points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year – this card targets you as tech professionals directly.
 There are bonus rewards available specifically on U.S. computer hardware, software and cloud computing purchases made directly from select providers; also on advertising in select media.

-This card, in fact, provides cardholders with a lot of agency when it comes to how they will earn rewards.
-You'll choose one category in which you'll earn three times the points from this list:
+This card, in fact, provides cardholders with a lot of agency when it comes to how they earn rewards.
+You'll earn 4x the points in the two select categories where your business spends the most each month list (4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year):

 - Airfare purchased directly from airlines